 Warner Home Video released a series of sets of repackaged DVDs at budget prices.
-They were all stand alone “film only” sets.
-If a film had been released in a multiple-disc set, only the contents from the first disc of those sets was included.
+They were all stand-alone “film only” sets.
+If a film had been released in a multiple-disc set, only the contents from the first disc of those sets were included.
 Each set featured four films on two dual-layered DVDs.

 Warner Home Video and Turner Classic Movies Partner for TCM Greatest Classic Films Collection